 - R.A.T.B.
 (Bus): 61, 66, 69, 70, 85, 90, 91

 - 10 lei – the entire museum – adults

-5 lei – the entire museum reduced ticket – for schoolchildren, students, retirees, military personnel, organised groups
+- 5 lei – the entire museum discounted ticket – for schoolchildren, students, retirees, military personnel, organised groups

-3 lei – the Time of the City exhibition reduced ticket – for schoolchildren, students, retirees, military personnel, organised groups
+- 3 lei – the Time of the City exhibition discounted ticket – for schoolchildren, students, retirees, military personnel, organised groups

-Entry is free for preschoolers and persons with disabilities.
+Entry is free for preschoolers and people with disabilities.

 Suţu Palace is one of the oldest aristocratic residences in Bucharest, as well as one of the very few buildings that have remained unchanged for over 150 years.
 It was built between 1833 and 1835 by Costache Suţu, according to the designs of architects Conrad Schwink and Johann Veit.

 The palace’s interior was designed in 1862 by Karl Storck, renowned sculptor and decorative artist.
 He is responsible for the monumental double-winder set of stairs leading to the first floor, and for adding a beautiful gilded-frame mirror, brought all the way from Murano, Italy.
 The sculpted wooden medallion representing Irina Suţu, the owner’s spouse, rests right above the mirror.